 - Design-to-code workflows — Figma’s bidirectional MCP server is the most mature bridge between visual design and code generation

-- AI agent builders — E2B’s sandbox execution lets agents generate, test, and iterate on code autonomously in secure environments
+- AI agent builders — While E2B’s MCP server has been archived, the E2B SDK and Docker partnership still enable sandbox execution; agents can generate, test, and iterate on code autonomously via direct integration

 Who should wait: